azjkjensen/azjkjensen.github.io/about.md

 i was previously at Arizona State University in [meteor studio](http://meteor.ame.asu.edu/){:target="_blank"} working on augmented reality security and privacy.

-i know software will define much of the future of humanity, and my strongest desire is to leave a legacy my family can be proud of.
+i know software will define much of the future of humanity, and my strongest desire is to leave a legacy my family can be proud of. outside of work i read and bake.

 ### reach out